Can I have a water birth?

 Will my insurance pay for a home birth?

-Many insurance companies will cover the cost of a home birth attended by a licensed midwife.
-We recommend that you contact your insurance company to inquire.
-Medicaid of Montana and Wyoming do not (yet!) pay for home births.
-Please be aware that we do not file claims with insurance companies.
-However, we can provide you with receipts for payments, which you can then submit for reimbursement.
+Many insurance companies will cover the cost of home birth attended by a Licensed Midwife.
+Check your policy or call your company to find out.
+Medicaid does not pay for home births.
+Please be aware that our office does not file claims with insurance companies.
+However, we will provide you with an invoice showing proper insurance coding, which you can then submit for reimbursement.

 I love my epidural.
 Do you offer this or any sort of medication for the pain of labor?